 Fueling your body with the right kinds of food increases your concentration and helps you study better.
-Whether you're buying a meal on campus or cooking for yourself, CSUN offers plenty of healthy options for all sorts of appetites.
+Whether you're buying a meal on campus or cooking for yourself, CSUN Dining offers plenty of healthy options for all sorts of appetites.

 The Arbor Grill